DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Ubercart and Drupal Commerce are PCI compliant.

-This is also incorrect in and of itself simply because it’s a component of a large system.
+This is also incorrect in and of itself simply because it’s a component of a larger system.
 However, the particular payment method chosen within each eCommerce solution can greatly influence how easy it is to become compliant.

 ### I use HTTPS, therefore my Drupal website is secure.

 Securing the transaction from the Drupal application to the payment gateway addresses only one of the 12 sections of the PCI standard.
-There are a significant number of other vulnerabilities that can exist at the server, network, and application level,
+There are a significant number of other vulnerabilities that can exist at the server, network, and application level.

 ### I can store numbers/CCV.

 Storing the 3-4 digit security code is never allowed under any circumstances.
 Storing the full credit card number at the Drupal layer is extremely risky and should not be done without a considerable amount of attention and expertise.

-### Shared-management Methods are 100% Foolproof
+### Shared-management Methods are 100% foolproof

-This is false because modifying code at the Drupal application layer can result in a man in the middle attack, the introduction of a keylogger, and other exploits.
+This is false because modifying code at the Drupal application layer can result in a man-in-the-middle attack, the introduction of a keylogger, and other exploits.

 ### I can achieve PCI compliance using shared hosting.

-Shared hosting is simply not secure enough for PCI SAQ A-EP, C, or D because there are simply too many users (both customers and employees of the hosting company) that have access to the server and you simply do not have enough control in locking down the system.
+Shared hosting is simply not secure enough for PCI SAQ A-EP or D because there are simply too many users (both customers and employees of the hosting company) that have access to the server and you simply do not have enough control in locking down the system.
 Technically an iframe solution (SAQ A compatible) could get by on shared hosting, but we strongly recommend against it.

 ### I can achieve PCI compliance using cloud hosting.